H1B Visa Guide: Everything You Need to Know About the H1B Visa

 Your dependents can come to the US with you.

 Your spouse and dependent children (who are under 21 and unmarried) are eligible for H4 status.
 This means they can come to the United States with you.
-Those with H4 status may attend school, but are ineligible to work (subject to certain exceptions).
+H-4 dependents may attend school.
+Work authorization for H-4 spouses is not automatic; however, certain spouses may apply for an Employment Authorization Document (EAD) if the H-1B principal meets specific eligibility criteria (for example, an approved I-140).
 Additionally, those with H4 status must be in the United States to join the principal worker.
 H4 status will be revoked if the visa holders are in the US while the principal H1B holder is usually absent abroad.

 H1B visas have portability.